 The Cheesy Whopper is a Whopper topped with a breaded cheese patty.
 I ordered a single Whopper, but I wonder if I had ordered the double, would they have placed the cheese in-between them.

 I asked for no lettuce or tomato, thinking it would come plain, but it came with mayo and ketchup.
 The Whopper didn’t have that much of that BK grill taste while it still retained somehow its Burger King taste.

 The cheese reminded me of the cheesy tots they were selling until recently.
 It’s an interesting concept.
 Why isn’t available in the U.S. yet?

 And just when you think I couldn’t have possibly ordered anything else, I did.

-The deep-fried apple pie is something that has not been on the BK menu in the U.S. since the 1980s.
-It looks just like the McDonald’s version which can still be found if you really look but the taste is different.
+The deep-fried apple pie has not been on the BK menu in the U.S. since the 1980s.
+It looks just like the McDonald’s version, which can still be found if you look, but the taste is different.

 Burger King’s apple pie’s flavor is closer to that of a funnel cake and less of an actual apple pie.

-It was cool to try some fast food in Cozumel but I regret driving by a McDonald’s earlier in the day and not stopping, who knows what I could have found?
+It was cool to try some fast food in Cozumel.
+I do regret driving by a McDonald’s earlier in the day and not stopping, who knows what I could have found?